technomancy/leiningen/doc/PROFILES.md

 system-wide instead of merely to a single user.

-The `:base` profile provides dependencies necessary for basic repl functionality, adds `dev-resources` to the `:resources-path`, and sets defaults for `:jvm-opts`, `:checkout-deps-share` and `:test-selectors`.
+The `:base` profile provides dependencies necessary for basic repl functionality, adds `dev-resources` to the `:resource-paths`, and sets defaults for `:jvm-opts`, `:checkout-deps-share` and `:test-selectors`.
 It is part of Leiningen itself; you shouldn't need to change it.